tannergaucher/portfolio-site-old/site/src/content/posts/2019/practical-guide-to-algorithms/index.md

 - How we estimate the speed of an algorithm
 - How many operations are expected to solve the problem, in respect to input size
 - Pessimistic, assume worst case conditions

-> "As the input grows, it will grow in this proportion."
+- "As the input grows, it will grow in this proportion"

 #### Common run times from fast to very slow